Comprehensive Compliance Plan

 Ironwood has adopted a Code of Business Conduct and Ethics that provides a general statement of the expectations of Ironwood regarding the ethical standards by which its directors, officers, employees and contractors are to adhere when acting on behalf of Ironwood.
 In addition, although not a member of PhRMA, Ironwood supports and has implemented policies and procedures that are consistent with the requirements of the PhRMA Code.
 Ironwood employees are expected to comply with the Ironwood Code of Business Conduct and Ethics, the PhRMA Code, and any and all compliance policies and procedures applicable to their function at, and activities performed on behalf of, Ironwood.

 Ironwood has appointed a Chief Compliance Officer and has established a Compliance Committee that is chaired by the Chief Compliance Officer.
-The members of the Compliance Committee are the Ironwood CEO, General Counsel, Chief Commercial Officer, Vice President of Regulatory Affairs, Head of Global Quality, Vice President of Finance, Vice President of Human Resources, and the Vice President of Information Technology.
-The membership of the Compliance Committee may be modified from time to time in the discretion of the Compliance Committee.
+In addition to the Chief Compliance Officer, other Standing Members of the Compliance Committee are the Ironwood CEO, Senior Vice President and Chief Legal Officer, Chief Commercial Officer, Chief Financial Officer Chief Development Officer, Vice President of Regulatory Affairs, Vice President of Global Quality, and the Senior Vice President of Talent Team and Culture.
+Rotating Members of the Compliance Committee may include representatives of other departments.
+The membership of the Compliance Committee, and the title of Compliance Committee members, may be modified from time to time.

 Ironwood is committed to developing and providing its employees with effective compliance training.
-This training will cover not only relevant company policies and procedures governing the conduct of Ironwood employees, but also applicable state and federal laws, rules and regulations.
+This training will include mandatory annual training on the Ironwood Code of Business Conduct and Ethics and also will cover relevant company policies and procedures governing the conduct of Ironwood employees, and applicable state and federal laws, rules and regulations.

 Ironwood has developed and implemented a Policy on Reporting Suspected Law and Company Policy Violations.
 Under this Policy, Ironwood encourages and promotes the prevention, detection, reporting and correction of unlawful or improper conduct.
 Employees are encouraged to report any concerns to their managers, or to the Compliance, Legal or Human Resources Departments.
 In addition, employees are free to report concerns anonymously 24 hours a day, 7 days per week through the Ironwood Compliance Hotline by calling 1-800-781-6257, or by submitting a report online via https://ironwood.alertline.com.
 The Compliance Department and other departments as appropriate will evaluate all reports and as appropriate investigate the reports.
 When appropriate, corrective disciplinary action will be imposed without regard to the employee's level within the organization.
 No retaliation will be taken against any employee for a good faith report of what they honestly believe to be an actual or suspected violation.

-Ironwood declares that to the best of its knowledge, and based upon a good faith understanding of California Health & Safety Code Sections 119400-119402 (the California Statute), that as of this date Ironwood (1) has established a Comprehensive Compliance Program that is reasonably designed to prevent or detect and address misconduct and that encompasses the compliance program requirement set forth in the California Statute, and (2) is in compliance with its Comprehensive Compliance Program and the California Statute.
+Ironwood declares that to the best of its knowledge, and based upon a good faith understanding of California Health & Safety Code Sections 119400-119402 (the California Statute), that Ironwood (1) has established a comprehensive compliance program that is reasonably designed to prevent or detect and address misconduct and that encompasses the compliance program requirement set forth in the California Statute, and (2) is in compliance with its Comprehensive Compliance Program and the California Statute.

 Compliance is a dynamic concept and the Ironwood Comprehensive Compliance Program is similarly intended to be a dynamic program designed to meet the company's evolving compliance needs.
 Accordingly, Ironwood will at least annually review and, as needed, modify its Comprehensive Compliance Program to enhance its effectiveness.